Ancient Greek Ideas about Death and the Soul

 Books: Jan Bremmer, “The Early Greek Concept of the Soul” (Princeton 1983); D. Kurtz & J. Boardman, “Greek Burial Customs” (Cornell 1978); Robert Garland, “The Greek Way of Death” (Cornell 1985).

-Ancient Greek Ideas About the Afterlife and the Soul
+Ancient Greek Ideas About the Soul

 The Greek concept of the soul changed over time.
 In the early days there were several souls, each with a different name and function, often residing in a particular part of the body.
 Thymos, for example resided in the chest and encompassed emotions, courage, fear and grief.
 Noos was associated with the mind and intellectual activity.
 It too was located in the chest.